geothermal energy image

 geothermal energy iconHow does geothermal energy work.
 Geothermal energy is another type of renewable energy resource that makes use of the large amounts of energy stored as heat in the water deep below the Earth’s surface.
 But to know how geothermal energy works, we need to understand where the heat comes from.

 The most prominent and visual example of this coming from “Geysers” and “Hot Springs” ejecting large columns of very hot water, steam and gases high up into the air.
-In fact the word “Geothermal” comes from combining together the two Greek words of Geo, meaning “Earth”, and Therme, meaning “heat”, with the resulting word “Geothermal” actually meaning “heat generated from the Earth”, then the expression “Geothermal Energy” literally means “heat energy generated from the Earth”.
+In fact the word “Geothermal” comes from combining together the two Greek words of Geo, meaning “Earth”, and Therme, meaning “heat”, with the resulting word “Geothermal” actually meaning “the heat generated from the Earth”.
+Then the expression “Geothermal Energy” literally means “heat energy generated from the Earth”.

 Geothermal energy is obtained by extracting the available heat source which exists in the hot areas under the surface of the earth and which remain at a relatively constant temperature all year around day and night.
 Once available, geothermal energy can be used either directly or indirectly as an alternative energy resource to both heat or cool our homes.